 Both Ch.
 2600 and Ch.
 2800 require dementia-specific training for direct-care staff:

-- Personal Care Homes (Ch.
-2600): 6 hours of annual dementia-specific training in addition to the 12 hours of annual general training required.
+• Personal Care Homes (Ch.
+2600): annual dementia-specific training on top of the general annual training all direct-care staff must complete.

-These training requirements were direct outcomes of Act 56 of 2007, which established Assisted Living as a separate licensed category and updated PCH dementia training.
-They are minimums, many Pennsylvania memory-care facilities exceed them substantially, and that is one of the questions worth asking on a tour.
+These training mandates trace to Act 56 of 2007, which established Assisted Living as a separate licensed category and updated PCH dementia training; the specific hour requirements are set out in 55 Pa.
+Code Ch.
+2600 and Ch.
+2800.
+They are minimums, many Pennsylvania memory-care facilities exceed them substantially, and staff training is one of the questions worth asking on a tour.

 Pennsylvania memory-care costs in 2026